deckhouse/deckhouse/modules/402-ingress-nginx/docs/USAGE.md

 ## An example for Bare metal (MetalLB Load Balancer)

-MetalLB is currently available only in EE version.
+The `metallb` module is currently available only in the Enterprise Edition version.

 ```yaml
 apiVersion: deckhouse.io/v1